Liz Dawn: Personal life and death

 At the age of 18, Dawn married Walter Bradley in Leeds in 1957 and the couple had a son, Graham, but the marriage collapsed when she turned 21.
 She married electrician Donald Ibbetson in 1965, with whom she had three daughters, Dawn, Ann and Julie.
 At the time of her death, she had six grandchildren and three great-grandchildren.

 In March 2004, Dawn was diagnosed with emphysema (chronic obstructive pulmonary disease – COPD).
 She attributed the illness to her own smoking habit and performing in smoke-filled clubs.
 In May 2009, Dawn agreed to become the "Celebrity Ambassador" of the British Lung Foundation (BLF).
 She also worked to raise awareness of COPD.
 In June 2009 she spearheaded the campaign "Breathe Easy Week", to raise awareness of the work of the BLF.

 In 2013 she revealed her health had deteriorated further after she had a heart attack, and only a third of her lungs were still working.
 In September 2017 Dawn was admitted to hospital in Manchester with severe breathing problems.
 Dawn, who had stopped smoking in 2002, had previously said her emphysema had taken such a toll on her that she had nearly collapsed during her appointment as an MBE at Buckingham Palace in 2000.

-Dawn died on 25 September 2017, at her home in Whitefield, Greater Manchester, after a long battle with COPD.
+Dawn died on 25 September 2017, at her home in Whitefield, Greater Manchester, after suffering with COPD for a long time.
 Tributes came from many Coronation Street actors, celebrity fans, and the Labour MP Tracy Brabin, a former Coronation Street actress, who told BBC News, "She was a legend and an icon, an incredible person to work with.
 Deeply authentic, a natural comedian and a heart as big as Manchester."
 Her funeral took place at Salford Cathedral on 6 October 2017.